 YOUTH means any person 17 years of age and under.
-Youth classes are available in all Lots; youth entries should be designated by Lot #, followed by a "Y" and the current age of child.
-For example, 100-A(Y)(8) would be for a youth, age 8, entering a golden Achillea.
-Special youth classes are available in the Design Division.
-Please show age on the entry tag.
-Youth should enter on YOUTH colored (pink) entry blanks.
+Youth classes are available in all Lots; youth entries should be designated by a "Y" and an "A" "B" or "C" designating grade level, following the Lot #, for example, 101-A(Y)(C), means a youth entry for grades 7-9 for golden achillea.
+Special Youth classes are available in the Design Division.
+PLEASE SHOW AGE AND GRADE LEVEL ON ENTRY BLANK AND TAG.
+YOUTH SHOULD ENTER ON YOUTH (COLORED) ENTRY BLANKS.